matrix-node/matrix-node/README.md

  - exploring new tech
  - sharing knowledge
  - meeting new folks in the dev world
- - Vidoe and Board Games 
+ - Video and Board Games 
  - watching good films when I’m not grinding code 🎬